Scolari (PT)

 December 2021

-Their music is a floating conversation between the electronics of Silva and Pereira and Vicente’s trumpet; it is an open journey to a new music language creation based on the exploration of mutually shared binoms : noice / silence, abstract / specific a melodic / dissonant.
+Their music is a floating conversation between the electronics of Silva and Pereira and Vicente’s trumpet; it is an open journey to a new music language creation based on the exploration of mutually shared binoms: noice / silence, abstract / specific a melodic / dissonant.

 Scolari led by the legendary Luís Vicente recorded new compositions together with Annabelle Plum (voice) and Kimei Matvija (shakuhachi).
 The formation presented their music in a concert at Prague club Punctum.

-Naoko Kikuchi (Japan)
+Naoko Kikuchi (JP)

 November 2021